Hays (LON:HAS) Sets New 52-Week High at $167.60

-HAS has been the topic of several research analyst reports.
-Royal Bank of Canada reissued a “sector perform” rating and set a GBX 140 ($1.83) price target on shares of Hays in a research note on Tuesday, February 23rd.
-Jefferies Financial Group reissued a “buy” rating and set a GBX 165 ($2.16) price target on shares of Hays in a research note on Thursday, January 28th.
-Six investment analysts have rated the stock with a hold rating and two have given a buy rating to the company.
-The company presently has a consensus rating of “Hold” and a consensus target price of GBX 129 ($1.69).
+A number of research analysts have issued reports on the company.
+Jefferies Financial Group reissued a “buy” rating and issued a GBX 165 ($2.16) target price on shares of Hays in a research note on Thursday, January 28th.
+Royal Bank of Canada reissued a “sector perform” rating and issued a GBX 140 ($1.83) target price on shares of Hays in a research note on Tuesday, February 23rd.
+Six analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+The company has a consensus rating of “Hold” and a consensus price target of GBX 129 ($1.69).

 Hays plc operates as a recruitment company in Australia, New Zealand, Germany, the United Kingdom, Ireland, and internationally.
 The company offers permanent, temporary, and contractor recruitment services, such as qualified, professional, and skilled recruitment to public and private sector.
 It specializes in offering recruitment services in the areas of accountancy and finance, construction and property, information technology, life sciences, sales and marketing, banking and capital markets, contact centers, education, engineering and manufacturing, executive, financial services, health and social care, human resources, legal, office professionals, energy, oil and gas, procurement, retail, resources and mining, and telecoms.